flammie/purplemonkeydishwasher/index.md

    Spell-Checking and Correction*, Doctoral dissertation, University of Helsinki

+### Edited volumes

+1. **Tommi A Pirinen** et al. (to appear) *Acta Linguistica Hungarica, special issue*.
+1. **Tommi A Pirinen**, Francis Tyers, Trond Trosterud, Michael Rießler (2017), *Proceedings of the third international workshop for computational linguistics of Uralic languages* held in St. Petersburg, published by ACL anthology: SIG workshops
+1. **Tommi A Pirinen**, Francis Tyers, Veronika Vincze (2016), *Proceedings of the second international workshop for computational linguistics of Uralic languages* held in Szeged, published in Szeged workshops
+1. **Tommi A Pirinen**, Francis Tyers, Trond Trosterud (2016), *NEJLT (Nordic European Journal of Language Technology, special issue in Uralic Language Technology*, published in NEJLT
+1. **Tommi A Pirinen**, Francis Tyers, Trond Trosterud (2015), *Proceedings of the first international workshop for computational linguistics of Uralic languages* held in Tromsø, published by university library

 ### Presentations, tutorials, invited speeches

 1. **Tommi A Pirinen**, Antonio Toral (2015) *Why linguistics in SMT?* in Why